kunzels/8thLightReadingList/readme.md

 <h1> Google Books API and Reading List </h1>

 A small command-line program designed to query google books API.
-After querying, books are able to be added to a reading list and viewed.
+After querying, books can be added to a reading list and viewed.
 The project was created in ruby version 2.5.1p57, and requires ruby version >= 2.4.0.
 It utilizes sqlite3 as a simple database, ttyprompt for some easy-to-manage UI improvements, and rest client for API queries.
 There is some light testing added utilizing rspec, but further research is needed into the interaction of rspec and ttyprompt.

 <h1> Goals for this project </h1>